testflows/TestFlows-Core/testflows/combinatorics/README.md

 ('a', 'b'), ('a', 'c'), ('a', 'd'), ('b', 'a'), ('b', 'c'), ('b', 'd'), ('c', 'a'), ('c', 'b'), ('c', 'd'), ('d', 'a'), ('d', 'b'), ('d', 'c')]
 ```

-and as we can see both `('a', 'b')` and `('b', 'a')` elements are present.
+and as we can see, both `('a', 'b')` and `('b', 'a')` elements are present.

 ### Binomial Coefficients

-You can calculate binomial coefficient which is the same as
+You can calculate the binomial coefficient, which is the same as
 the number of ways to choose `k` items from `n` items without repetition and without order.

 > n! / (k! * (n - k)!) when k <= n and is zero when k > n